roysmanfo/Flux/GOAL.md

 This brach will be used to rebuild completely the whole application, make it easier to mantain and
 allow faster implementation of new features and a complete change of the language from italian to english.

-In addition, all hard coded outputs directlty from the Cristal (like login messages) will be handled by a dedicated file, to make language translations much easier
+In addition, all hard coded outputs directlty from the Flux (like login messages) will be handled by a dedicated file, to make language translations much easier

 The new app will contain many more features, and will make start contributing much easier.